 Sub-millimeter galaxies

-During my Master's thesis, I studied the ionized warm phase of several sub-millimeter galaxies (SMGs) at high redshift.
-The goal was to understand the origin of the extreme star formation episodes observed in these fascinating systems.
-We conducted SINFONI/VLA observations targeting Hα in eight SMGs at z = 1.3-2.5.
-Our analysis involved mapping the spatial distribution and kinematics of the star-forming regions in these galaxies at kpc-scales.
-Through kinemetry analysis, we found that the majority of the sample did not exhibit rotation-dominated kinematics characteristic of a disk-like structure.
-Instead, irregular and/or clumpy velocity and velocity dispersion fields were observed, suggesting a scenario where these extreme star formation episodes are triggered by galaxy-galaxy interactions and major mergers.
+I also studied the origin of the extreme star formation episodes observed in these fascinating systems using SINFONI/VLT observations at high-z.
+Our analysis involved mapping the spatial distribution and kinematics of the star-forming regions in these galaxies at kpc-scales, and our analisys suggest that their extreme star formation episodes are triggered by galaxy-galaxy interactions and major mergers.
 Learn more

 MUSE Observations